 Hepatitis B is a highly contagious liver infection caused by the hepatitis B virus (HBV).
-The infection can range in severity from being mild or acute, lasting just a few weeks to a serious, chronic health condition.
+The infection can range in severity from mild to acute.
+It may last just a few weeks or become a serious, chronic, and potentially fatal health condition.

-The hepatitis B vaccine — sometimes known by the trade name Recombivax HB — is used to prevent this infection.
-The vaccine is provided in three doses.
+The hepatitis B vaccine is used to prevent hepatitis B. It’s usually provided in three doses.

 The first dose can be taken on a date you choose.
-The second dose must be taken one month later.
-The third and final dose must be taken six months after the first dose.
+The second dose must be taken 1 month later.
+The third and final dose must be taken 6 months after the first dose.

 Who should get the HBV vaccine?

-The HBV vaccine is even safe to administer to pregnant women.
+Several types of the HBV vaccine are also safe to administer to pregnant women.

 Who should not get the hepatitis B vaccine?